The housing market has shown a robust performance, despite the shock of Covid-19 which has created new opportunities for buyers.

-This is because the Melbourne-inner region has historically had particularly high exposure to housing demand from overseas migrants, such as international students, as well as people employed in tourism, hospitality, and the arts.
+This is because the Melbourne-inner region has historically had particularly high exposure to housing demand from overseas migrants, such as international students, as well as people employed in tourism, hospitality and the arts.

 Both cohorts have been particularly affected by the pandemic.

-The same trends may explain the decline of median unit values in South Brisbane, where inner-city Brisbane has also seen relatively high levels of overseas migration as a component of population growth.
+The same trends may explain the decline of median unit values in South Brisbane, where inner city Brisbane has also seen relatively high levels of overseas migration as a component of population growth.

-While the impacts of Covid on some markets have seen a decline in values, upward pressure on prices may result from the resumption of interstate and international travel, as well as continued improvements in the Australian economy.
+While the impacts of Covid on some markets has seen a decline in values, upward pressure on prices may result from the resumption of interstate and international travel, as well as continued improvements in the Australian economy.

 As more of the housing market is caught in a broad-based upswing, first home buyers could face more challenges getting into the market in the year ahead.

 The First Home Loan Deposit Scheme (FHLDS) is an Australian Government initiative to support eligible first home buyers to build or purchase a new home sooner.
 The Scheme is administered by the National Housing Finance and Investment Corporation (NHFIC).
 Usually first home buyers with less than a 20 per cent deposit need to pay lenders mortgage insurance.
 Under the Scheme, eligible first home buyers can purchase or build a new home with a deposit of as little as 5 per cent (lenders criteria apply).
 This is because NHFIC guarantees to a participating lender up to 15 percent of the value of the property purchased that is financed by an eligible first home buyer’s home loan.

 What is the First Home Loan Deposit Scheme (New Homes)?